X3I/poketwo.com/_pages/items/stones.md

 ## Evolution Stones

-Celadon/Goldenrod Department Stores 4th floor sell the Evolution Stones,
+Celedon & Goldenrod Department Stores sell Evolution Stones on the 4th floor.

-Here are some of the common Evolution Stones people are looking for:
+Here are the stones sold, and alternate (free) locations you can find them, as we know them:

 * Fire Stone
+* Leaf Stone
 * Water Stone
 * Thunder Stone (Also found as an Item in the Power Plant)